Genbox/FastData/README.md

 * No virtual dispatching (virtual method calls & inheritance) and no unnecessary branching
 * Modulo operations are known constants and compilers optimize it to bitwise operations
 * Data can be stored in smaller data types (e.g. `byte` instead of `int`) in values permit it
+* Data can be encoding reduced.
+That is, if all characters are ASCII, they can be stored as single bytes, which saves memory and improves performance.

 ### Data analysis